LDC7/StrideEnchanted/Example/README.md

 This is a example project showing how to use StrideEnchanted

-It’s not a game — just a sandbox for testing and debugging.
+Itâ€™s not a game â€” just a sandbox for testing and debugging.